 If you want sweet tea, stir in sugar while the water is still piping hot.

-Use store-brand tagless tea bags and, in my experience, you wind up paying anywhere from 8 to 24 cents per gallon for a basic brew.
+Use store-brand tagless tea bags and, in my experience, you wind up paying a fraction of a dollar per gallon for a basic brew.

 Use a higher-end blend to make a fancier, schmancier tea, if you like.
 But the cheap stuff tastes pretty refreshing on a hot day.
 And if you’re adding lemon or other flavorings, you probably won’t notice any difference.